Hitchin Boys' School: Post WWI

-The school from the mid 20th century to the present
+1950s–present

-The school was a grammar school until 1974 when it became a comprehensive school.

-The school's present site has expanded continuously since its establishment.
-It began in 1889 as a building known as the 'Schoolhouse', a Dining Hall (now the School's Library), the Headmaster's Office (part of the present-day Reception) and the School Hall.
+The school was a grammar school until 1974, when it became a comprehensive school.
+The school's present site has expanded since its establishment.
+It began in 1889 as a building known as the 'Schoolhouse', a dining hall (now the school's library), the headmaster's office (part of the present-day reception) and the school hall.
 The large present-day complex was not established until 1930, as can be determined by a close inspection at the top (or bottom) of the complex's drains.
-In the late 1980s the local building company Hunting Gate built a new building onto the main School complex that held a new I.T. suite for graphics lessons, a cookery classroom (for the Food Technology) and a large Music classroom, as well as several smaller practice rooms for individual student lessons.
+In the 1980s a new building was added with an I.T. suite for graphics lessons, a cookery classroom and a large classroom.

-There have been also been changes to the outside of the school.
 In the 1960s a Memorial Pavilion was established honouring the dead of the Second World War.
-In the late 1960s the original Lower School Block was created, easing the crush of students that had to come out of the main School complex after registration.
-This contained six classrooms, a small staff room and an office for the newly created job of Head of Lower School.
-In 2018 this was demolished and replaced with a new building on the same site.
-The new block includes nine classrooms and additional office space.
-In the 1990s the School built a new Sports Centre next to the Lower School Block.
+In the late 1960s the original Lower School Block was created.
+In 2018 it was demolished and replaced with a building on the same site.
+In the 1990s the School built a sports centre next to the Lower School Block.
 It also became a local Sports Centre for Hitchin and Hertfordshire, allowing for fitness, badminton, basketball and volleyball sessions among other sports.
-Conferences are also allowed in the Centre's theory classrooms as well as small individual rooms.
+Conferences can also take place there.